Book of Common Prayer (Unitarian): Lindsey

 Lindsey's 1774 prayer book, which incorporated both his own and Clarke's alterations to the 1662 prayer book, was tonally Unitarian with some Puritan influence.
 In order to prevent the interpretation that a priest could forgive sins, the absolution at both Mattins and Evensong are both replaced with the Collect for Purity and the Communion office is rewritten as a prayer for God's forgiveness.
 The Te Deum, Benedicite, Magnificat and Nunc Dimittis were all removed.
 Additionally, the prefaces, Athanasian Creed, catechism, ordinal, and some collects were removed.
 The virgin birth of Jesus was rejected as "unhistorical" and Satan no longer mentioned within the Litany.
+Like Clarke, Lindsey presumed that ante-Nicene Christians subscribed to Unitarian views, thus preserving the Apostles' Creed in this revision.
+However, Lindsey eventually removed the Apostles' Creed from his church services in 1789.

 Lindsey's prayer book emphasized the Daily Office, drawing upon medieval Catholic practices and establishing non-Eucharistic offices as the norm for Unitarian worship.
 The Communion office—sans the Prayer of Humble Access, Lord's Prayer, and Prayer of Thanksgiving—was always led by Mattins.
 Lindsey similarly removed references to sacrifice and the Second Coming.
-Offices for private Baptism, the Baptism of those of Riper Years, and Confirmation were removed and the matrimonial office altered to included a longer exhortation.
+Offices for private baptism, the "Baptism of those of Riper Years", and confirmation were removed and the matrimonial office altered to included a longer exhortation.
+Some psalms were excised, with Isaac Watts writing most of the 131 hymns and metrical psalms which were added.

 While Lindsey's omissions were extensive, they were not entirely unusual among contemporary prayer book abridgments.
 It was not uncommon for 18th-century English printers trying to keep expenses down to delete material not conducive to devotional usage.
-Additionally, some of the material removed in the original 1774 revised prayer book were reintroduced in Lindsey's later edition, including within the 1791 edition that brought back offices for adult Baptism and ordination as well as a catechism.
+Additionally, some of the material removed in the original 1774 revised prayer book were reintroduced in Lindsey's later editions, including within the 1791 edition that brought back offices for adult baptism and ordination as well as a catechism.